MimeThaClown/Heist-of-Cinders/NPCS/Gilgamish Cinders.md

 # Description
 The owner of Fortune's bold.
-A
+A modest little forge nestled in the Escanor district.
+A muscular man who seems to be

 # Notable Facts